Was Charlotte Brontë’s “Shirley” an Idealized Portrait of Her Sister Emily?

 Emily Brontë, but under very different conditions.
 No longer poor, no longer thwarted, no longer acquainted with misery and menaced by untimely death; not thus, but as a loving sister would fain have seen her, beautiful, triumphant, the spoiled child of happy fortune.

-Yet in these altered circumstances Shirley keeps her likeness to Charlotte’s hardworking sister; the disguise, haply baffling those who, like Mrs. Gaskell, “have not a pleasant impression of Emily Brontë,” is very easily penetrated by those who love her …
+Yet in these altered circumstances Shirley keeps her likeness to Charlotte’s hardworking sister; the disguise, happily baffling those who, like Mrs. Gaskell, “have not a pleasant impression of Emily Brontë,” is very easily penetrated by those who love her …

 Charlotte’s portrait gives us another view, and fortunately there are still a few alive of the not numerous friends of Emily Brontë.
 Every trait, every reminiscence paints in darker, clearer lines, the impression of character which Shirley leaves upon us.
 Shirley is indeed the exterior Emily, the Emily that was to be met and known thirty-five years ago, only a little polished, with the angles a little smoothed, by a sister’s anxious care …